 |Answer the questions at your own pace.|

 |Print, sign and file your divorce forms with your local court (instantly review & print your forms online or have them sent US Priority Mail at no additional charge).|

-The state of South Carolina has unique divorce laws for people who wish to terminate their marriage.
+The South Carolina divorce laws are unique to those people who wish to terminate their marriage.

 Residency Requirements: In order to file for a divorce in South Carolina, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 In order to institute an action for divorce from the bonds of matrimony the plaintiff must have resided in this state at least one year prior to the commencement of the action or, if the plaintiff is a nonresident, the defendant must have so resided in this state for this period; provided, that when both parties are residents of the state when the action is commenced, the plaintiff must have resided in this state only three months prior to commencement of the action.